Skip to content

 AAX SDK Separately licensed by Avid Optional AAX plugin format support Developer obtains it independently and points PULP_AAX_SDK_DIR at an out-of-tree SDK copy

-ASIO SDK Proprietary (Steinberg) Optional ASIO device I/O support (planned) Developer obtains it independently; never bundled or exported by Pulp
+ASIO SDK Proprietary (Steinberg) Optional ASIO device I/O integration Developer obtains it independently; never bundled or exported by Pulp

 Pulp's MIT license does not grant any rights to these vendor SDKs or to any related Avid/PACE tooling.
 See AAX Setup for the supported local workflow.